Alabandite

-Alabandite or alabandine is a rarely occurring manganese sulfide mineral.
+Alabandite or alabandine, formerly known as manganese blende or bluemenbachite is a rarely occurring manganese sulfide mineral.
 It crystallizes in the cubic crystal system with the chemical composition Mn2+S and develops commonly massive to granular aggregates, but rarely also cubic or octahedral crystals to 1 cm.

-Etymology and History
+Etymology and history

 Alabandite was first described in 1784 by Franz-Joseph Müller von Reichenstein.
 The mineral name is derived from its supposed discovery locality at Alabanda (Aïdin) in Turkey.

 Occurrence

 Alabandite forms in epithermal polymetallic sulfide veins and low-temperature manganese deposits.
 It occurs with acanthite, calcite, chalcopyrite, galena, pyrite, quartz, rhodochrosite, rhodonite, sphalerite and native tellurium.
 Sometimes it was found in meteorites.

 Localities are several areas in Antarctica, Argentina, Armenia, Australia, Bolivia, Brazil, Bulgaria, Canada, China, Czech Republic, Finland, France, Germany, Ghana, Greece, Greenland, India, Italy, Japan, Kyrgyzstan, Mexico, New Zealand, Norway, Peru, Poland, Romania, Russia, Slovakia, South Africa, South Korea, Sweden, Switzerland, Taiwan, Tanzania, the United Kingdom, the US, Uzbekistan and Yemen.
 All together at present time approximately 220 discovery sites are registered.